-This means that things fall apart if the owner isn’t in the store to monitor the displays.
-Ideally, though, if they write out their retail merchandising standards, they can empower their staff to execute their vision without having to be in the store all the time.
+Things fall apart if the owner isn’t in the store to monitor the displays.
+Ideally, if they write out their retail merchandising standards, they can empower their staff to execute their vision without constantly having to be in the store.

 Your visual merchandising is what differentiates your brand from your competitors.
 The visual components of your product placement can solidify your branding and appeal to new customers.
 However, inconsistent or unappealing displays can have the opposite effect, sending mixed signals and driving customers away.

-It’s essential to make sure your merchandising standards are up to date to communicate your brand message and make sure your team has the tools they need to make sales.
+It’s essential to ensure your merchandising standards are up to date to communicate your brand message and ensure your team has the tools they need to make sales.
 Also, it’s essential to document these standards so your employees can ensure compliance even when you’re not physically present.

 Visual Merchandising Guidelines